Geborgen/nordic-souls/README.md

 Large modlists require a lot of memory.
 If there isn't enough memory, it might fail to allocate more and cause a memory-related crash.
 You can fix this with a pagefile, which essentially acts as virtual memory.

-To prevent memory crashes, perform the following steps to increase your pagefile size.
+To prevent memory crashes, perform the following steps to increase your pagefile size:
 1. Press `Win + R` and enter `sysdm.cpl ,3`
 2. Under the `Advanced` tab, press `Settings` under the `Performance` section
 3. In the window that pops up, go to the `Advanced` tab and press `Change...` under the `Virtual Memory` section